 Common non-toxic exposures (and what to expect)

 As clinicians, we will occasionally come across someone with a case of Toxicophobia – the fear of being poisoned.
 In paediatrics, this usually presents in the parents of a little one who has explored their way into something they shouldn’t have.
 Whilst developmentally normal, it can be hard to tell what to be worried about (and given the last post, there are definitely things to be worried about!).
-It may seem that something will surely happen (you can blame television for that feeling), but in many cases, a patient is going to be just fine.
+It may seem that something will surely happen (you can blame television for that feeling), but in many cases, a patient will be just fine.

-Before looking further into the various substances that can cause problems for our young patients, I thought it would be interesting and a bit of fun to talk about some of the non-toxic exposures the Poison Information Centre receives calls about – sometimes on a daily basis.
-In the instances where patients and their parents find themselves in front of you, it’s useful to know a little about what you needn’t worry about.
-Or in some cases, only worry about a little…
+Before looking further into the various substances that can cause problems for our young patients, I thought it would be interesting and fun to talk about some of the non-toxic exposures the Poison Information Centre receives calls about – sometimes daily.

 Topical antiseptics and hand sanitisers